-A client node can register to a master's cluster when it is started by setting proper environment variables:
+A client node can join a master's cluster automatically by setting proper environment variables when it's container is started.

 For example, the following docker run command starts a bigobject database client and registers all its databases to the master at IP 192.168.1.100.

 docker run -t -d --name client1 -p 9090:9090 -p 19091:9091 -p 3306:3306 -e BO_MASTER="192.168.0.100" -e BO_ENDPOINT="192.168.0.3:19091" bigobject/bigobject

 If BO_CLUSTER_LIMIT is set to zero, there is no limitation imposed on the number of rows returned from a client.
 The default value is 100000.